Updated 20 Sep 2014.

-Llewellyn’s first post on his return to military service was that of Assistant Quartermaster-General.
-From April 1915 until June 1916 he was Deputy Adjutant and Quartermaster General of V Corps, and by 1917 he was Director of Salvage, a role which may not sound particularly important.
-However war is a costly business, not just in terms of lives lost but also in terms of the equipment and provisions that are needed to ensure that the armed forces are battle-ready at all times.
+Llewellyn’s next promotion came on 1 December 1917, when he was given the temporary rank of Major-General while employed as Director of Salvage at the War Office.
+This role may not sound particularly important.
+However war is a costly business, not just in terms of lives lost but also in terms of the equipment and provisions that are needed for the armed forces to be battle-ready at all times.
 The First World War was warfare on a scale that Britain had never seen before, which meant that its cost was also unprecedented.
 One way to reduce the costs was to salvage damaged equipment and waste materials which would otherwise be discarded, and bring them back into use.

-American author Isaac F Marcosson, writing in 1917, described this recycling operation in some detail.
+American author Isaac F Marcosson, writing in 1918, described this recycling operation in some detail.
 At the ‘sharp end’ there was “Battle Salvage, which deals with the debris of actual fighting and includes all trench materials such as wood and iron, shell-cases, guns, rifles, equipment, clothing, tools and other stores that have been damaged in actual fighting.”
 There was also “so-called Normal Salvage, which is material such as empty packing cases, [fuel] cans and other articles which never reach the battlefield.”